strtok/marwood/README.md

 mapping of symbol => heap reference for the compiler, which in turn emits O(1) shallow bindings (environment slot references) for the runtime.

+## Lexical Environment

 ## Procedure Application

+Marwood uses the stack to pass each operand of a procedure being applied to the procedure, and the `%acc` register to store the result of a procedure evaluation.

 Consider the following definition and application of an add procedure:

 ```scheme
   (define add (lambda (x y) (+ x y)))
   (add 10 20)